It’s no secret that Toronto is filled with amazing street art, graffiti, and murals.

 In a city filled with so much culture, there’s bound to be plenty of incredible art around the city!

-You could spend a whole day just exploring a neighbourhood like Kensington Market or Little Italy and admiring all of the unique Toronto street art!
+You could spend a whole day just exploring a neighbourhood like Kensington Market or Little Italy and admiring some of the best and most unique Toronto street art!

 The City of Toronto actually has a program in place for artists to beautify empty laneways and streets, and you can find a street art map with some of these works.